History of theatre: Butoh

 Butoh is the collective name for a diverse range of activities, techniques and motivations for dance, performance, or movement inspired by the Ankoku-Butoh (暗黒舞踏, ankoku butō) movement.
 It typically involves playful and grotesque imagery, taboo topics, extreme or absurd environments, and is traditionally performed in white body makeup with slow hyper-controlled motion, with or without an audience.
 There is no set style, and it may be purely conceptual with no movement at all.
 Its origins have been attributed to Japanese dance legends Tatsumi Hijikata and Kazuo Ohno.
 Butoh appeared first in Japan following World War II and specifically after student riots.
 The roles of authority were now subject to challenge and subversion.
 It also appeared as a reaction against the contemporary dance scene in Japan, which Hijikata felt was based on the one hand on imitating the West and on the other on imitating the Noh.
 He critiqued the current state of dance as overly superficial.

 Turkish theatre

-1st mention of theatre plays in Ottoman empire connected with appear of Spanish Jews there in the end of fifteenth - sixteenth centuries.
+1st mention of theatre plays in Ottoman Empire connected with appear of Spanish Jews there in the end of fifteenth - sixteenth centuries.
 Later other minorities, like Roma, Greeks, and Armenian became involved in the field.
-Afterwards Turkish equivalent of commedia dell'arte - the Orta oyunu became very popular all over the Empire.
+Afterwards Turkish equivalent of the Italian Commedia dell'arte - the Orta oyunu became very popular all over the Empire.

-Persian theatre
+Persian and Iranian theatre

+Persian theater

+Persian theater (تئاتر ایرانی) goes back to antiquity.
+The first initiation of theater and phenomena of acting can be traced in ceremonial theaters to glorify national heroes and legends and to humiliate the enemy, as in the classics "Soug Sivash" and "Mogh Koshi" (Megakhouni).
+Ancient Persian theatre and dance was significantly researched by the Greek historian Herodotus of Halikarnassos, who lived during the Persian rule in Greece.
+In his work Book IX (Calliope), he describes the history of Asian empires and also the Persian wars until 478 BC.

+Iranian theater

+The contemporary theatre seen today in Iran is largely alike Western traditions of performance that developed during the twentieth century.
+The most influential among these are modernism, Theatre of the Absurd, the poor theater, and postmodernism.
+While contemporary Iranian theatre builds off these movements, modern theatre artists have created a unique, culturally-specific style of theatre that blends Western styles with traditional modes of Persian performance.